TokTok/spec/spec.md

 How the reliability is achieved:

 First it is important to say that packet numbers do roll over, the next number after 0xFFFFFFFF (maximum value in 4 bytes) is 0.
-Hence all the mathematical operations dealing with packet numbers are assumed to be done only on unsigned 32 bit integer unless said otherwise.
+Hence, all the mathematical operations dealing with packet numbers are assumed to be done only on unsigned 32 bit integer unless said otherwise.
 For example 0 - 0xFFFFFFFF would equal to 1 because of the rollover.